-Adoption of Amended PFRS
+Adoption of Amendments to PFRS Accounting Standards

-The accounting policies adopted are consistent with those of the previous financial year, except for the adoption of the following amended PFRS which the Group adopted for the annual period beginning January 1, 2023:
+The accounting policies adopted are consistent with those of the previous financial year except for the adoption of the amendments to PFRS Accounting Standards effective for annual periods beginning on or after January 1, 2024.
+The amendments did not materially affect the financial statements of the Group.